BrushING Your Dog’s Teeth? Try These vet-recommended tips for Dog Teeth Cleaning

 Most dog dental cleanings require general anesthesia to keep them comfortable and pain-free during the procedure.
 Don’t worry––a good veterinarian will explain the process in detail, answer any questions you might have, and ensure your pet is well taken care of during their visit!

 Dogs needing complicated dental care like root canals, teeth rebuilds, or removal of certain benign and malignant cancers, should have dental procedures performed by board-certified veterinary dentists.
-They’re the most-experienced veterinarians in the realm of pet dentistry!
+They’re the most experienced veterinarians in the realm of pet dentistry!
 Your veterinarian can refer you to a veterinary dentist if your pet needs one.

 How do I brush my dog’s teeth?
 Our answer is a) safely and b) in a way that makes it easiest on you and your pet!
 Don’t underestimate the importance of bonding, trust, and positive reinforcement during the process.
-You’ll have an easy teeth cleaning routine down in no time!
+You’ll have an easy teeth-cleaning routine down in no time!

 Join the Pack!